Oat milk in the fridge got you second-guessing? Or not sure if you should refrigerate it in the first place?

 - Check how long it’s opened.
 If it’s more than two weeks, discard it no matter what.

-- Open the bottle or carton and give it a sniff.
+- Sniff it.
+Open the carton or bottle and give it a whiff.
 If it smells moldy, off, or sour, discard it.

-- Give it a shake and pour some in a glass.
+- Shake it and pour some in a glass.

 - Check the consistency and color.
 There might be some minor changes, but nothing significant.
-If it’s slimy, completely separated, or anything else like that, it has to go.
-Same thing if you notice any microbial growth or anything else that shouldn’t be there.
+If it’s slimy, completely separated, or anything else that’s odd, it has to go.
+Same thing if you notice any microbial growth or if the oat milk is discolored.

-- Give the liquid a taste.
-Assuming that everything is okay up until now, it’s time for the flavor check.
+- Taste it.
+Assuming that everything is okay up until now, it’s time for the flavor test.
 Oat milk is supposed to be a bit nuttier than cow’s milk and with a hint of oats.
 Many brands also taste quite sweet, even if there aren’t any artificial sweeteners or sugar added.
-If it’s sour, it’s time for it to go.
+If it’s sour, it’s spoiled oat milk.

 If your oat milk has passed every single test described above, chances are it’s fine to use.